-The 18-month program includes 4 to 6 in-depth sessions (site visits) with senior executive teams of major public libraries, 6 half-day instructional sessions on key topics, and ongoing interaction with peers, leaders in host libraries, and (at participants’ option) formal mentoring.
+The 15-month program includes 4 to 6 in-depth case studies with senior executive teams of major public libraries, 6 instructional sessions (total of four hours per session, in additional to readings and assignments) on key topics, and ongoing interaction with peers, leaders in host libraries, and mentoring.

-The site visits are hosted by five major public libraries in Canada and one in the USA.
+The case studies (successors to the former physical “site visits”) are hosted by major public libraries in Canada and the USA.
 Participants must attend at least four of the six (though they are encouraged to attend all if possible).
-These 1.5 day visits share the team’s actual cases on finance, organizational development, capital projects, governance, and other major issues in public library leadership.
+These share the team’s specific initiatives in such areas as finance, organizational development, capital projects, and governance, with a focus on vision and leadership.
 The presentations and discussions are practical, frank, and confidential.
-Past Canadian sites have included Halifax, Edmonton, Toronto, Markham, Brampton, Vancouver, Surrey, Victoria, Hamilton, and Burlington.
-Past American site visits have included Chicago, Washington DC, and Cuyahoga County.
+Some case studies will be experienced digitally; others, depending on circumstances, may involve travel.

-Governance and government relations.
-Includes recruitment and development of library boards; key relationships with municipal governments; government relations in provincial and federal jurisdictions.
+- Governance and government relations.
+Includes recruitment and development of library boards; key relationships in municipal environments; government relations in provincial and federal jurisdictions.

-Partnerships, collaborations, and advocacy.
-Includes identification and development of key partnership opportunities within communities; strategic collaborations to advance mission and equity; evidence-based advocacy.
+- Partnerships, collaborations, and advocacy.
+Includes identification and development of key partnership opportunities to advance mission and equity; evidence-based advocacy.

 - enhance their professional skills and base of experience;

 - review and discuss the major challenges and pressures facing public libraries;

 - create networks to further facilitate discussion of issues and current trends;